Coordinating GPU Data Centers and Power Grid Regulation Service for Exogenous Carbon Benefits: Introduction

 \section{Introduction}

 Data centers are essential infrastructures for supporting cloud services and modern ML/AI workloads.
 Data centers are now one of the leading electricity consumers worldwide.
 In the United States, data centers accounted for \mytexttilde 4\% of electricity consumption in 2024, and as high as 9.1\% by 2030~\cite{aljbour2024powering}.
-For some states, such as Virginia, data centers account for 25\% of the state's total electricity consumption, with this projected to grow to 46\% by 2030~\cite{aljbour2024powering}.
+For certain states, such as Virginia, data centers account for 25\% of the state's total electricity consumption, with this projected to grow to 46\% by 2030~\cite{aljbour2024powering}.
 This rising electricity demand increases carbon emissions.
-By 2030, global greenhouse gas emissions from data centers will be equivalent to 40\% of total US greenhouse gas emission~\cite{morgan}.
-This intensifying environmental impact has led industry leaders to prioritize reducing the carbon footprint of data centers.
+By 2030, global greenhouse gas emissions from data centers can be 40\% of total US greenhouse gas emission~\cite{morgan}.
+This growing environmental impact has led industry leaders to minimize carbon footprint of data centers.
 For instance, Google and Microsoft are committed to powering data centers with only carbon-free energy by 2030~\cite{google_report,ms_report}.

 Carbon footprint includes \textit{Operational Carbon} emissions, such as electricity consumption, and \textit{Embodied Carbon} emissions, such as supply chain activities.
 A major effort to reduce operational carbon is to shift towards renewable energy sources.
 Despite investments in renewable energy---an increase from 12\% to 31\% in carbon-free generation~\cite{renewable_data}---cloud providers continue to face a mismatch between their substantial data center demand and the available renewable energy supply.